3/126 Albert Road, Warragul VIC 3820 Phone: (03) 5623 5151 Fax: (03) 5623 4952 Email us EMERGENCY NUMBER +61 (0)419 213 274

 Discovering Legendary Uk & Ireland

-The itinerary listed is from a previous tour and should be used as a guide ONLY to the
+This is a sample itinerary from a previous tour and is to be used as a guide only

 Breakfast Lunch Dinner

 Saturday, 1 August: Melbourne – Dublin (in-flight meals)